July 27, 2020

 Jonathan Payne: I personally get energized when we are able to surprise clients with that kind of successful outcome.
 It is common to assume we must lower our expectations for virtual planning, but the feedback we have received from pivoting to virtual planning indicates that some organizations are actually being more productive.

-Zach Warrick: Any other tactical tips for leaders seeking to facilitate and drive planning virtually?
+Courtney Necessary: Any other tactical tips for leaders seeking to facilitate and drive planning virtually?

 Helen Lane: Make sure you get input from every participant, set up the expectation that you will call on everyone in an alphabetized order, say, by last name.
 Then you know you’ll capture everyone’s thoughts, and they can’t check out.